protocol/web3-dev-team/proposals/80-lotus-api-audit.md

 Outputs of this project includes:

-* A catalog of existing libraries used to interact with the Lotus RPC API, including (currently known):
+* A catalog of existing libraries used to interact with the Lotus RPC API, including (currently known to be roughly within this category):
   * Those in [filecoin-shipyard](https://github.com/filecoin-shipyard)
   * Those currently published under the [@glif npm namespace](https://github.com/glifio/modules/tree/primary/packages/)
   * Those maintained for/by the [Truffle suite](https://github.com/trufflesuite/ganache-filecoin-alpha-cli)